voocel/litellm/README.md

 - `Request` is provider‑agnostic: set `Model` and `Messages`, then optional controls like `MaxTokens`, `Temperature`, `TopP`, `Stop`, etc.
 - `Chat(ctx, req)` returns a unified `Response`.
 - `Stream(ctx, req)` returns a `StreamReader` (not goroutine‑safe).
 Always `defer stream.Close()`.
+- `CollectStream(stream)` collects a stream into a unified `Response`.
+- `CollectStreamWithHandler(stream, onChunk)` collects and also handles each chunk.
+- `CollectStreamWithCallbacks(stream, callbacks)` adds content/reasoning/tool callbacks.

 ### Streaming (minimal)